sonmarcho/sonmarcho.github.io/5-passions.md

 "The/a friend I met in Shanghai". <br>
 </blockquote>

-And here you can notice another important thing, which is that the place (在上海 / zai shang-hai / "at Shanghai") preceeds the verb (见过 / jian-guo / "meet"): in Chinese we start with the background (time then place) then talk about the details (action, etc.).
-And in 见过 / jian-guo, we have a verb 见 / jian / "to meet" concatenated to a suffix 过 / guo, which expresses an experience (like in:
+And here there is something else to notice, which is that the place (在上海 / <i>zai shang-hai</i> / "at Shanghai") preceeds the verb (见过 /
+<i>jian-guo</i> / "meet"): in Chinese we start with the background (time then
-"once in my life I have been in China").
-If you replace 过 with 了 / le, which expresses a change of situation and consequently often marks past actions, the meaning of the sentence changes:
+place) then talk about the details (action, etc.).
+And in 见过 / <i>jian-guo</i>, we have a verb 见 / <i>jian</i> / "to meet" concatenated to a suffix 过 / <i>guo</i>, which expresses an experience, like in: "once in my life I have been in China".
+If you replace 过 with 了 / <i>le</i>, which expresses a change of situation and consequently often marks past actions, the meaning of the sentence changes:

 <blockquote style="font-style: normal">
 我在上海见<b>了</b>的朋友。<br>